yusuphjoluwasen/MoodJournalAI/README.md

 - `MVVM` for screen-level state management
 - feature-based folders for maintainability
-- dependency injection for testability
-- domain-focused models for journaling workflows
 - shared services for reusable cross-feature logic
 - unit-tested view models and business logic